Eugene K. Felt

-Eugene Kincaid Felt (April 11, 1838, in Webster, New York - July 21, 1915) was a member of the Wisconsin State Assembly a lower part of Wisconsin Legislature.
+Eugene Kincaid Felt (April 11, 1838–July 21, 1915) was a member of the Wisconsin State Assembly a lower part of Wisconsin Legislature.

 Biography

 Felt was born on April 11, 1838, in Webster, New York.
 He would attend Beloit College before working as a farmer in Newark, Wisconsin.
 On May 16, 1861, Felt married Libbie Morris.
 They would have eight children, including Dorr Felt, inventor of the comptometer.

 Political career

 Felt was a member of the Assembly from 1872 to 1873.
 Additionally, he chaired the town board (similar to city council) of Newark and was a county supervisor of Rock County, Wisconsin.
 In 1888, he was a delegate to the Kansas State Republican Convention.